aaronpanch/react-router-query-hooks/README.md

 **Note:** With both usages, you'll need to have your components wrapped in a `Router` (any flavor exported by React Router should work).

 ### 1. The `useQueryString` Hook
 The easiest way to use this library is to use the higher-level `useQueryString` hook.
 It's useful for reading or updating the current query parameters from the URL.
-Behind the scenes, it's basically is a sweetened version of the `useHistoryWithQuery` hook outlined in the next section.
+Behind the scenes, it's basically a sweetened version of the `useHistoryWithQuery` hook outlined in the next section.

 ```jsx
 import { useQueryString } from 'react-router-query-string';